dilipsingh1306/openshift-sep-2021/Day2/3NodeK8sClusterSetup/README.md

 firewall-cmd --permanent --add-port=2379-2380/tcp
 firewall-cmd --permanent --add-port=10250-10252/tcp
 firewall-cmd --permanent --add-port=10255/tcp
+firewall-cmd --permanent --add-port=176-178/tcp
+firewall-cmd --permanent --add-port=8285/tcp

 firewall-cmd --permanent --add-masquerade
 firewall-cmd --permanent --zone=trusted  --add-source=192.168.0.0/16
+firewall-cmd --permanent --zone=trusted  --add-source=172.16.95.0/24
 modprobe br_netfilter
 systemctl daemon-reload
 systemctl restart firewalld
 systemctl status firewalld
 firewall-cmd --list-all
 ```
+You may have to open additional ports, depending on which CNI plugin you intend to use (Calico, Flannel, Weave etc.,)

+In the above trusted zone, the IP 192.168.0.0/16 is the pod network cidr we intend to give while bootstrapping master node with Calico CNI.
+In case you prefer using Flannel CNI, you may need to replace 192.168.0.0/16 with 10.244.0.0/16.

+172.16.95.0/24 are my Virtual Machine Subnet range.
+You may find your Virtual Machine IPs and modify this accordingly.

 #### Open the below ports in Worker Nodes as root user
 ```